 Look for people who want to test their limits, have some technical acumen, but also understand business challenges.
 These people exist across your organization, not just within the IT department.
-We’ve seen a host of individuals make the move to rapid development, coming from business analyst, UX, front-end web design, and business intelligence backgrounds.
+A host of individuals are able to successfully make the transition, coming from business analyst, UX, front-end web design, and business intelligence backgrounds.